 Florence is another role model that students aspire to be like in Bridge supported public schools.
 Florence joined the government’s LEAP Programme in 2016 as a Principal at the J.W.Pearson Kindergarten & Elementary School.
 She had worked as a teacher and School Administrator in Liberia for nearly a decade before joining a LEAP school.
 A year after she joined working as a Principal at Bridge run Ministry of Education school for 1 year; she was promoted with big responsibilities.
 She is now a parent care associate; maintaining a big database of schools across 11 counties and tracking performance.
 She spends her days responding to calls and enquiries to ensure that the schools and the teams in the schools have all they need to make them effective places for student learning.

 It’s not just in the education system that girls are finding role models.
 The health sector is the one mostly challenged by COVID-19, but the fight against the virus is expertly being led by Dr. Wilhelmina Jallah, Liberia’s Minister of Health, a woman who has worked in health throughout her career and is now leading the government’s response to the pandemic.
 There are girls across the country who dream of being nurses or doctors when they finish school so that they can help keep their communities safe from illness and viruses.
-Dr. Jallah’s story is one that also inspires many girls students in LEAP schools, making them confident that they too can become health professionals and leaders in the health sector.
+Dr. Jallah’s female empowerment story is one that also inspires many girls students in LEAP schools, making them confident that they too can become health professionals and leaders in the health sector.